 Spiritually Assisting at the

-Moment of Death Training will offer an introduction to simple and effective techniques which allow practitioners to find nourishment, clarity, and a fresh new way to connect with their loved ones during otherwise challenging times .
+Moment of Death Training will meet over the course of 4 Thursday evenings.
+It will offer an introduction to simple and effective techniques which allow practitioners to find nourishment, clarity, and a fresh new way to connect with their loved ones during otherwise challenging times .
 Open to beginners and veteran practitioners who are looking for a refresher course.

-Participants will learn a powerful meditation which personalizes prayer/song/ and/or poetry in synchronization with the breath of their loved ones to bring about deep relaxation for all involved and assists your loved one to recognize the experience of Clear Light at The Moment of Death.
+Participants will learn methods for transforming strong emotions, for using personalized prayer/song/ and/or poetry in synchronization with the breath of their loved ones to bring about deep relaxation and relief for all involved, and for practicing a powerful meditation which assists your loved one to recognize the experience of Clear Light at The Moment of Death.

 Instructor: Melissa Lewis, RN BSN has dedicated much of her career to caring for individuals and families in home health and hospice and currently covers Hospice Triage for Hartford Healthcare at Home.
 She began training extensively with The Clear Light Society’s Founding Director, Patricia Shelton in 1995.
 Her core practicum included zen meditation and koan study, Emotional Mastery of Body Mind, Heartspace Meditation, and the Clear Light Meditation for the Dying, which was recognized as a Terma (Wisdom Treasure) by the Venerable Trungpa Rinpoche.
 She leads meditation groups, offers inservices / workshops for both medical professionals and the general community, and now serves as the Director of Training and Services.
 She is the successive lineage holder for The Clear Light Society.

-Books: While there are no required readings for this course, please click here to access the online publication of Blissful Death, by CLS Founding Director Patricia Shelton.
+Books: While there are no required readings for this course, please stay tuned for the online publication of Blissful Death, by CLS Founding Director Patricia Shelton.

-Assignments: Participants are encouraged to practice what they learned to help develop confidence in their skills.
+Assignments: Participants are encouraged to practice what they learned between meetings to help develop confidence in their skills.

 Practice Attendance: We highly recommend that participants attend practice meetings to maintain competency.
 Practice sessions will correspond with the information presented in course and will reinforce what is learned in class.
 It is important to understand that this course is more than just an intellectual exploration or a belief system, but it is visceral experience that encompasses the mind, body, and senses.

-Cost: First Time Attendes pay $100 for this session.
+Cost: First Time Attendees pay $250 for the 4 sessions.
 Retaking Helping at the Moment of Death Training?
-If you have previously attended this course and wish to retake it as a refresher course, we are asking for a free-will donation to help support our community services.
+If you have previously attended this course and wish to retake it as a refresher course, we are asking for a donation of $100 to help support our community services.

 Register: I read and agree with the Refund Policy & Disclaimer of Responsibility below.